funcode99/funcode99/README.md

 - 👋 Hi, I’m @funcode99
-- 👀 I’m interested in coding, electronics, and physics
+- 👀 I’m interested in Coding, Electronics, and Physics
-- 🌱 I’m currently learning full stack web developer & DevOps
+- 🌱 I’m currently learning Full Stack Web Development & DevOps
 - 💞️ I’m looking to collaborate on Python & Javascript based projects
 - 📫 You can reach me by email at icevalleyheaven@gmail.com